Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

 Let us begin with a genus zero Riemann surface.
-There is a theorem that states that any Riemann surface homeomorphic to the sphere is also isomorphic to it.
-This means that the moduli space for a genus zero Riemann surface ${\cal M}_{0}$ has only one point.
-In the case of $g=1$ the situation is not so simple.
-Since in the complex plane the only group that acts without fixed points is the group of translations, to get a torus we have to divide ${\bf C}$ by the action of a subgroup of discretes translations isomorphic to ${\bf Z}+{\bf Z}$ which is the fundamental group of the torus.
-Thus we take two complex numbers $\omega_{1}$ and $\omega_{2}$ and construct the lattice generated by them.
-It is easy to see that without loss of generality we can take one of the complex numbers equal to one ($\omega_{1}=1$) and we are left only with one complex modular parameter $\omega_{2}=\tau$; moreover we can take the imaginary part of $\tau$ positive since the lattices generated by $\tau$ and $-\tau$ are isomorphic.
+A theorem exits stating that any Riemann surface homeomorphic to the sphere is also isomorphic to it.
+This means that the moduli space for a genus zero Riemann surface,~${\cal M}_{0}$, has a single point.
+For~$g=1$ the situation is not so trivial.
+Since the only group acting on the complex plane without fixed points is the group of translations, to get a torus we have to divide~$\mathbb{C}$ by a subgroup of discrete translations isomorphic to its fundamental group~$\mathbb{Z}\oplus\mathbb{Z}$.
+We thus take two complex numbers~$\omega_{1}$ and~$\omega_{2}$ and construct the lattice generated by them.
+In fact, without loss of generality, we can take one of the complex numbers equal to one (e.g.,~$\omega_{1}=1$), so we are left only with a single complex modular parameter,~$\omega_{2}=\tau$.
+Moreover, since the lattices generated by $\tau$ and $-\tau$ are isomorphic, we can take~$\mbox{Im\,}\tau\geq 0$.

-The tori parametrized by $\tau$ are equivalent under transformations that lie in the connected component of the identity.
-However we have to restrict the values of $\tau$ in order to avoid overcounting because different values of $\tau$ may correspond to tori equivalent under diffeomorphisms that are not connected with the identity.
-It can be seen that this is the case for the tori characterized by $\tau$ and
+Tori parametrized by~$\tau$ represent equivalence classes under transformations lying in the connected component of the identity.
+We have however to restrict the values of $\tau$ in order to avoid overcounting, because different $\tau$'s may correspond to tori equivalent under diffeomorphisms not connected with the identity.
+This is in fact the case for two tori characterized by modular parameters related by a M\"obius transformation